Sapna127/Dynamic-Programming/README.md

 Always remember that tabulation is bottom up so start and end the loop accordingly.

 ```
-Thumb rule - There’s always a space optimization if n-1 and n-2 is there. e.g. climbing stairs, frog jump
+Thumb rule - There’s always a space optimization if n-1 and n-2 is there.
 ```

 ### Tabulation → space optimization